arifnrsk/BitLink/README.md

 ### Exporting and Running the APK
 To export a debug version of the APK file for Android and run it on an emulator:
-1. Open the project directory in VS Code.
-2. Open a terminal or command prompt and navigate to the BitLink project directory.
+1. Open the Cordova project directory using the VS Code created earlier, or open a terminal or command prompt and navigate to the Cordova project directory.
 3. Run the following command to add the Android platform to the BitLink project: ```cordova platform add android```
 4. Build the BitLink Project by running the following command: ```cordova build android```
 5. Once the build process is complete, navigate to the following directory within the project: `platforms\app\build\outputs\apk`